4 Days in Oaxaca Itinerary: 25+ Best Things To Do

 Book your Oaxaca food tour with Omar through his website.
 He also does private and group trips to markets outside of Oaxaca City and can customise a tour to your needs.

-After the food tour, you may need a siesta.
 Once you’re ready to get going again, head over to the zócalo, the square that forms the hub of every Mexican town and city.
 This part of Oaxaca City is always bustling, full of people selling street food and balloons, families hanging out or school kids skipping class.
 It’s a fun place to visit – and you should come back here throughout your visit to Oaxaca, both during the day and at night to experience it.

 Make your way up Calle Macedonia Alcalá, which becomes a pedestrian street for a few blocks close to the Templo de Santo Domingo.
 You’ll find vendors selling food and all manner of artisanal goods, from straw bags to cushion covers – pick up a few of the usually very well-priced goods.

 Head into the Templo de Santo Domingo, a 16th-century Baroque church.
 Inside, it’s a golden wonderland.
 It’s open daily except during mass and there’s usually someone inside who can take you on a brief tour (for a fee) if you’re interested in learning more about the church.
-Whether you go inside or just stay outside, the temple is one of the essential things to see in Oaxaca.
+Whether you go inside or just stay outside, the temple is one of the essential things to see in Oaxaca City.

 Next door is the Museo de las Culturas de Oaxaca (Oaxaca Culture Museum), housed in a former monastery.
 Make plans to spend a few hours here as there’s a lot to see, from temporary art exhibitions to the permanent exhibitions that follow the history of Oaxacan civilisation all the way to modern times.